Welcome to JobOut

-In jobs where you seldom change working position or take breaks, the shoulders often suffer – particularly in the case of monotonous movements or prolonged static loading which lead to inflammation and, as a consequence, making the shoulders "hurt".
+In jobs where you seldom change working position or take breaks, the shoulders often suffer – particularly in the case of monotonous movements or prolonged static strain which leads to inflammation and, as a consequence, makes the shoulders "hurt".
 Maintaining good blood circulation in the shoulder region and varying working positions is therefore key.

-The business concept and history of JobOut began at Burde Förlags AB.
-Several personnel members had aching in their shoulders and necks.
-Staff continually sought massage therapy in the hope of relieving muscle tensions and alleviating aching, but the masseuse barely made any headway as their muscles were so tense and stiff.
+The business concept and history of JobOut began at Burde Förlags Ltd. Several members of the staff suffered from aching shoulders and neck.
+The staff continually sought massage therapy in the hope of relieving muscle tensions and alleviating aches, but the masseuse barely made any headway as their muscles were so tense and stiff.
 Several had so much pain that they periodically were obliged to take sick leave, and their employer realised that a more long-term solution needed to be found.
 The question was, what could the company do itself?